-If you do not have access to the JSIS online application, follow the traditional paper method in completing the form for requesting prior authorisation.
+If you do not have access to the JSIS online application, follow the traditional paper method by filling in the request prior authorization form.

-In the section 'Hospitalisations/Surgical Procedures', tick the box next to "Corrective or Restorative Plastic Surgery" and indicate in the Comments box below that it is a "procedure to treat a cataract" for example.

-Do not forget to attach the medical report that must indicate in addition to the dioptres to be corrected, the corrected visual acuity, patient complaints and the thickness of the cornea.
+In the section 'Hospitalisations/Surgical Procedures', tick the box next to "Corrective or Restorative Plastic Surgery" and indicate in the Comments box below that it is a "procedure to treat a cataract" for example without forgetting to attach the medical report that must indicate in addition to the dioptres to be corrected, the corrected visual acuity, patient complaints and the thickness of the cornea.

-Send everything to your settlements office (the address is on the form).
+You will be then able to send your request for prior authorization to your Settlements office (the address is on the form).
 Keep a copy for yourself.